 After a growing number of reports of firefighters being diagnosed with cancer, a variety of organizations collaborated to study this newly recognized risk.
-Recently, one of the largest studies of firefighter cancer risks among United States firefighters, conducted by NIOSH with funding by the U.S. Fire Administration and led by the Centers for Disease Control and Prevention, showed that firefighters on average have an increased risk for certain types of cancer when compared to the general population.
+Recently, one of the largest studies of firefighter cancer risks among United States firefighters, conducted by the National Institute of Occupational Safety and Health with funding by the U.S. Fire Administration and led by the Centers for Disease Control and Prevention, showed that firefighters on average have an increased risk for certain types of cancer when compared to the general population.

-A burning structure won’t alter its behavior because the crew that shows up is volunteer or career – or some hybrid of both.
+A burning structure won’t alter its behavior because the crew that shows up is volunteer, career or combination.
 Fire follows its own rules.
 That’s one reason you’ll often hear volunteers say, “we fight the same fire with the same training as our career brothers and sisters.”

 Much the same can be said about cancer.
-As one of the leading causes of firefighter deaths, cancer doesn’t care if the firefighter hails from a career or volunteer fire department.
+As a growing cause of firefighter deaths, cancer doesn’t care if the firefighter hails from a career or volunteer fire department.
 But as with fighting fire, there are some undeniable differences between volunteer and career firefighters when it comes to keeping cancer at bay.
-Again, volunteers often lack the appropriate resources to follow the cancer prevention best practices as a whole.
-For example, having a second set of PPE and having laundering machines designed to clean PPE are things many volunteer departments simply cannot afford.
+Due to the increased awareness of the threat of cancer, many different groups have come together in an attempt to establish some best practices to reduce exposures and risks for cancer.
+Some of the proposed actions, such as having a second set of turnout gear, and on-scene hood/glove exchanges are hard enough for career departments to fund but become even harder for many volunteer departments to afford.

 One of the nation’s leading firefighter safety advocates, Chief Billy Goldfeder is an international director for the International Association of Fire Chiefs’ Safety, Health and Survival Section, and a former volunteer firefighter.
 He’s most known for FireFighterCloseCalls.com and its email newsletter the “Secret List.”
 He’s also not one to suffer fools or mince words when it comes to firefighter safety.
-Firefighters often play the volunteer card as an excuse for not reducing their cancer risk, he says.
+Some firefighters may try to play the volunteer card as an excuse for not being able to take the steps to reduce their cancer risk, he says.
 “It’s an invalid excuse.
 It’s not a volunteer issue, it’s a firefighter issue.”

 1. Wear Your Gear

 If you are a firefighter, this responsibility begins and ends with you.
-Wear all your protective gear and SCBA on any call where toxins could be present.
-This includes structure fires, vehicle fires and other fires like trash container fires.
+Wear all your protective gear and self-contained breathing apparatus (SCBA) on any call where toxins could be present, whether you can see them or not.
+This includes structure fires, vehicle fires or other fires like trash container fires.
 It is also just as important that you wear all your protective gear and SCBA during overhaul operations.
-If you are an officer, make sure everyone on scene is wearing their gear properly.
+If you are an officer, make sure everyone on scene is wearing their gear and wearing it properly.
 There is no excuse for not doing this; it is your first and best line of defense.
 As Chief Goldfeder says, “Gone are the days of excuses — there are too many firefighters tragically rotting away from cancer.
 All professions wear their gear — pro football, military, etc. — so stop the b.s. and wear it.”

 2. Clean Your Gear

-Growing evidence shows that the contaminants that get on a firefighter’s PPE at a fire don’t necessarily stay there.
+Several research studies have shown that the contaminants that get on a firefighter’s PPE at a fire don’t necessarily stay there.
 These microscopic, cancer-causing materials fall off and cling to other surfaces and become airborne through off-gassing.
-As scientists wrestle with trying to figure out how clean firefighter PPE actually is after washing, most experts agree the best practice is a two-step cleaning process.
+As scientists wrestle with trying to figure out how effective various cleaning processes are, most experts agree, based on what is currently known, the best practice is a two-step cleaning process.

-First, it is important to conduct a gross decontamination on scene after the fire.
+First, it is important to conduct a Preliminary Exposure Reduction (PER) on scene after the fire.
 That means getting as much of the big particles off as possible.
 Two firefighters can easily clean one another — while still on SCBA air — with a simple dry brush followed by a wet, soapy brush and a hose down.
-Brushes, mild detergent and a bucket can easily be stored on the first-due truck.
+Brushes, mild detergent, and a bucket can easily be stored on the first-due truck.
 And some departments have gone as far as connecting a small garden hose to the pump panel to draw warm water for this on-scene scrub down.

-Second, when back at the station, separate and wash the PPE immediately.
-This should include hoods, gloves, helmets, SCBA and any hoses or tools that were used.
-Gloves and hoods are especially notorious for harboring cancer-causing particles.
+Second, don’t transport exposed gear inside the cab of the apparatus and, when back at the station, separate and wash the PPE immediately.
+Go for the clean cab approach.
+This should include hoods, gloves, helmets, SCBA, and any hoses or tools that were used.
+Gloves and hoods have been found to harbor cancer-causing particles.
 And while many volunteer departments cannot afford a high-end PPE washer/extractor and drying cabinet, NFPA’s Ken Willette said in a recent webinar on firefighter cancer that regular washing machines, like those used at home, are a workable solution until funds can be raised for proper cleaning equipment.

-Don’t needlessly expose yourself or your family to cancer by ignoring these simple cleaning steps.
+You can help prevent exposure to yourself or your family to cancer by practicing these simple cleaning steps.

 3. Clean Your Body and Your House

 Be sure to wash the clothes you wear under your PPE and shower as soon as possible after a fire.
-PPE does a good job of keeping contaminants off you as a firefighter, but small particles can still get on your skin.
+“Shower within the hour” is a reminder that dermal absorption can also be a contributor to carcinogenic exposures, so get those chemicals off your body is important.
+PPE was not designed for keeping contaminants off you as a firefighter, and while your turnout gear does limit contact to many substances, small particles can still get on your skin.

 And don’t forget the truck.
 When riding back to the station after a call, all of those contaminants embedded in your PPE are now collecting in the inside of the truck.
 Make sure to give the interior a good scrub down after every fire.